 - Youth are offered to participate in activities across all six Program Areas annually.

-- Personal progression and growth is expressed using the SPICES.
+- Personal progression and growth are expressed using the SPICES.

-- Parents are engaged in their child/children’s personal development
+- Parents are encouraged to be engaged in their child/children’s personal development